gritukan/hamkaas/lab2/README.md

 Pipelining is a common pattern when optimizing GPU (and not only GPU) workloads.
 When optimizing a chain of different operations it's a good idea to look at the pipeline first and get rid of possible unnessesary barriers before optimizing the operations themselves.

 This trick can be even performed with `cudaMemcpy` calls in some cases by using `cudaMemcpyAsync` function.
-It is a little bit tricky sometimes because may lead to races and we will not use it during our course.
-However, I recommend you to take a look at it.
+We will look at it later.

 Now, when everything look good at system-wise level, let's go deeper and profile the kernel itself.
 It can be done with the following command.
 This command may take a while to execute, so you can reduce the number of kernel runs to make it faster.